-19th February 2021 The European Venues and Intermediaries Association ("EVIA") welcomes the opportunity to contribute to HM Treasury's Call for Evidence on the Financial Services Future Regulatory Framework Review in respect of UK Regulatory Coordination.
+19th February 2021

+The European Venues and Intermediaries Association ("EVIA") welcomes the opportunity to contribute to the Treasury Committee's Call for Evidence on the Future of Financial Services.

 EVIA traces its origins to a Bank of England market committee in the early 1960's.
 The Association now represents the wholesale market venues, platforms and arranging intermediaries1 involved in transactions for the widest range of financial instruments, money market instruments, currencies, and commodities.
 Member firms typically operate MTFs and OTFs in the UK and Europe, SEFs and ATSs in the United States, RMOs in Singapore, and a number of other organised venues and markets in the G20 countries.
 Their principal activity is to arrange and bring about wholesale liquidity for an institutional client base.
 The members of EVIA operate the world's most important interdealer markets, providing safe and stable facilities for the efficient management of risk for wholesale market participants.

 EVIA notes the interest of the Treasury Committee in reviewing how legislation impacting financial services is made, along with the structure of the UK regulatory supervisory system.
-We have contributed to the related report of the All-Parliamentary Group on Financial Markets and Services2 and concomitant to that, would recommend that a number of key principles be kept in mind, as each of the separate areas of review is examined: (a) Open systems are more productive than closed systems.
+We would recommend that a number of key principles be kept in mind, as each of the separate areas of review is examined:

+(a) Open systems are more productive than closed systems.